-Community Impact Max points Category: Secondary Priority: 20 Non-priority: 15
+Demonstrated Community Impact and Support Max points Category: Secondary Priority: 20 Non-priority: 20

-WVDED intends to prioritize projects with high community impact.
+WVDED intends to prioritize projects with demonstrated community impact and/or support.
 Factors that contribute to high community impact include:

 - The project would provide service that supports a major economic development initiative identified by a regional planning or development council or economic development authority, or the project supports or implements a recent broadband planning initiative in a county or region (5 points) - The project participates in or otherwise supports WVDED and/or other State of West Virginia workforce development initiatives, including equitable workforce development and job quality.
 (5 points) - The Target Area's location in an area of low or moderate income, high poverty, high unemployment, or economic distress.
 (3 points) - The project supports a credible plan to increase broadband adoption and improve digital literacy in the affected communities, especially among populations that have experienced inequities in access to work, education, and health care or health information.
 (3 points) - The project is coordinated with or builds upon other, nearby non-BEAD deployment projects that will provide regional benefit.
+(3 points)

-(3 points) - The project has strategic partnerships involved in the proposed Target Area(s), for example, electric utilities, universities, and federal, state, or local agencies.
+- The project has strategic partnerships involved in the proposed Target Area(s), for example, electric utilities, universities, and federal, state, or local agencies.
 (3 points) - The project supports adopted state plans or priorities not otherwise addressed by other prioritization factors.
-(3 points).
+(3 points) - The project has a formal expression of support from the leadership of the proposed communities served.
+(2 points) - The applicant has obtained a meaningful financial contribution, as determined by WVDED, from proposed communities to be served.
+(3 points)

 No more than the maximum number of points shall be awarded under this criterion.
-For instance, if a priority projects is scored to receive 25 points under these community impact formulae, then it shall be awarded the maximum available number of 20 points.
+For instance, if a project is scored to receive 25 points under thes formulae, then it shall be awarded the maximum available number of 20 points.